irischin/Demographic_Differences_Across_Libraries/Demographic_Differences_Across_Library_Use_Services.md

 With physical audio and video content, communities differed significantly from each other.
 Libraries in communities with majority White members (*M* = 271.65) had the highest mean rank of such content, followed by libraries in communities with majority Black members (*M* = 208.19), then libraries in communities with majority Hispanic members (*M* = 142.00).

-With digital audio and video content, libraries in communities with majority White members (*M* = 264.53) had a sigificantly higher mean rank of such content than libraries in communities with majority Black (*M* = 200.14) and with majority Hispanic members (*M* = 187.04).
+With digital audio and video content, libraries in communities with majority White members (*M* = 264.53) had a significantly higher mean rank of such content than libraries in communities with majority Black (*M* = 200.14) and with majority Hispanic members (*M* = 187.04).

 We can also graph this: <img src="Demographic_Differences_Across_Library_Use_Services_files/figure-markdown_github/Collections graph-1.png" style="display: block; margin: auto;" />

 Do the library services used by members of a community differ depending on its demographics?
 ============================================================================================

 For this, we'll look at (1) total annual circulation transactions, (2) total audience at programs, (3) total reference transactions, and (4) total uses of public internet computers.
-To take into account the differing sizes of libraries, we'll look at these variables per the total annual number of visits.
+To take into account the differing sizes of libraries, we'll look at these variables out of the total annual number of visits.

 ``` r
 lib_2012_services<-lib_2012s %>%